microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Add-WinGetSource.md

 ```

 ## DESCRIPTION
-Add a new WinGet source.
+Adds a new source.
+A source provides the data for you to discover and install packages.
+Only add a new source if you trust it as a secure location.

 ## EXAMPLES